-Additional Grant Conditions – any additional grant conditions set out in the Grant Notification Letter.
+Additional Grant Conditions – any additional grant conditions set out in your Grant Notification Letter.

-Application – your completed Application form and any documents or information you send us to support your request for the Development Phase of the Project.
+Application – your completed Application form and any documents or information you send us to support your request for a grant.

-Approved Purposes – the Approved Purposes summarise the Project described in your Application which comprises the Development Phase.
+Approved Purposes – the Approved Purposes summarise the Project described in your Application.

-Approved Usage – how you said you would use the product of the Development Phase to further the Project to the point of submission of your Delivery Phase Application (allowing for any changes that we may have agreed up to the release of any of the Grant).
+Approved Usage – how you said you would use the Property in your Application (allowing for any changes that we may have agreed up to the release of any of the Grant).

 Digital Outputs – all material with heritage content created in or copied into a digital format by or for you in connection with the Project.

 Evaluation Report – the report you must send us before we pay the last 10% of the Grant telling the story of the Project, its achievements and lessons learned.

 Grant – the amount set out in the Grant Notification Letter.

 Grant Contract – made up of the

 Grant Expiry Date – the date by which you must achieve the Approved Purposes as set out in the Grant Notification Letter.